enkidevs/curriculum/Web/HTML/forms/check-boxes.md

 On the other hand, if no checkbox is ticked/checked upon form submission, the name/value pair is `value=unchecked` and the value won't be submitted to the server at all.

+You can also include CSS to improve the styling.

 ---
 ## Practice